The first issue of Matter Thoughts is now online. For a full PDF, please see the link below:

 Welcome to Matter Thoughts, an online magazine and blog dedicated to exploring the intersection of science, technology, and the humanities through philosophy, reason, and empathy.
 Here we resurrect the beauty of the past and engage in the wonder of the future.
-Here we voice ideas which we hope will make the world a kinder place.
-We seek writers old and young to help us capture and consider the thoughts that matter most to us–and inspire you to discover your own.
+We seek writers to help us capture and consider the thoughts that matter most to us–and inspire you to discover your own.

 Eshaan is a public policy researcher dedicated to the sustainable and responsible implementation of contemporary technologies in developing countries.
 He obtained his M.S. in mechanical engineering from Purdue University and has been published in multiple academic journals.
-He currently works as an engineer for Digital Energy, providing clean energy infrastructure consultation to companies across the United States.
 You can follow Eshaan on Linked In.